uw-pchem/uwpchem461/README.md

 describe the phase-diagram for azeotropes.
 The model of the Regular Solution theory is used to fit the phase-diagram.
 This model as a fit function is given by the method called `uwpchem.Analyse.rst()`.
-An example of this fitting procedure is demonstrated in the jupyter notebook called "Demo.py".
+An example of this fitting procedure is demonstrated in the jupyter notebook called "Demo.ipynb".

 ## Tutorials
-The jupyter notebook called "tutorial.ipynb" provides instructions on importing a package, manipulating a data, plotting a data, fitting a data, calculating and plotting associated error bars based on the estimated errors of the fit, and importing the `uwpchem` package and its modules `Opener` and `Analyse`.
+The jupyter notebook called "tutorial.ipynb" provides instructions on importing a package, manipulating a data, plotting a data, fitting a data, calculating and plotting associated error bars based on the estimated errors of a fit, and importing the `uwpchem` package and its modules `Opener` and `Analyse`.

 Further instructions on importing the `uwpchem` package and its modules `Opener` and `Analyse` are given in the jupyter notebook called "Demo.ipynb".
-This note book also demonstrate how to use the associated methods in the
+This notebook also demonstrate how to use the associated methods in the
 modules: `getdata()` for reading the data; `getbase()` for interpolating a baseline for baseline correction on the IR spectrum; `caloexp()` for fitting the data from the calorimetry; and `rst()` for fitting the data from the